-From 1969 to 1973 World Health published more articles on Europe – systematically portrayed as the locus where technology thrived and research was done – and on labour and environmental health, scientific progress, including space medicine.
+From 1969 to 1973 World Health published more articles on Europe – systematically portrayed as the locus where technology thrived and research was done – and on labor, environmental health, and scientific progress, including space medicine.
 One finds fewer articles on the “underdeveloped” world as such; an increase of special issues on progress in “underdeveloped” countries; and articles whose contents would have been unthinkable in 1949 or even in 1959, such as “Tropical Heart Research” (November 1969).
-Within the W.H.O. “there have always been tensions between social and economic approaches to population health and technology – or disease-focused approaches. … The emphasis on one or the other waxes and wanes over time, depending on the larger balance of power, the changing interests of international players, the intellectual and ideological commitments of key individuals, and the way that all of these factors interact with the health policymaking process.”
+Within the WHO “there have always been tensions between social and economic approaches to population health and technology – or disease-focused approaches. . . .
+The emphasis on one or the other waxes and wanes over time, depending on the larger balance of power, the changing interests of international players, the intellectual and ideological commitments of key individuals, and the way that all of these factors interact with the health policymaking process.”
 These tensions were equally perceptible in the visual politics of the organization.

 The disappearance of humanitarian narratives in World Health was accompanied by a reduction in heroic images and narratives.
-Rather than a photo-reportage on a specific project, the magazine’s editors preferred to cluster them into a single article.
-As in the previous decade, however, the readers of the magazine were left wondering whether or not all these projects had been successful.
-On the issue of success, World Health did not elaborate too much, except on projects led jointly with other U.N. agencies.
+Rather than a photo reportage on a specific project, the magazine’s editors preferred to cluster them into a single article.
+As in the previous decade, however, the readers of the magazine were left wondering whether all these projects had been successful.
+On the issue of success, World Health did not elaborate too much, except on projects led jointly with other UN agencies.
 One exception was the narrative structured around malaria.
-In this case, the on-going struggle to eradicate it, and the joint efforts of the international organizations and various donors, allowed the editors and authors of World Health to set up a narrative of waves of progress-and-failures.
-This was an admittedly unfinished war; losing a battle was an inherent part of the portrayed heroism of the organization’s broader campaign again the disease.
+In this case, the ongoing struggle to eradicate it, and the joint efforts of the international organizations and various donors, allowed the editors and authors of World Health to set up a narrative of waves of progress and failures.
+This was an admittedly unfinished war; losing a battle was an inherent part of the portrayed heroism of the organization’s broader campaign against the disease.

 Technical Assistance and Humanitarian Narratives, a Strange Union

 In the final section of this chapter, we wish to expand on a union that, in our view, was far from ineluctable.
-First, we would like to underscore that one of the constituent tenets of the W.H.O. went unrepresented in the pages of the magazine: health as a fundamental human right.
+First, we would like to underscore that one of the constituent tenets of the WHO went unrepresented in the pages of the magazine: health as a fundamental human right.
 The organization had no means to relate its policies and practices to such an aspiration.
 It was far beyond its reach, and linking technical assistance to human rights was a seriously risky operation that could expose the organization to all sorts of criticism.
-Nonetheless, at each major anniversary of the Universal Declaration on Human Rights, the fifth, the tenth or the twentieth, the W.H.O. dusted off its discourse on the organization’s original ambition to address the root causes of ill health and to guarantee the enforcement of health as a fundamental human right.
+Nonetheless, at each major anniversary of the Universal Declaration on Human Rights, the fifth, the tenth, or the twentieth, the WHO dusted off its discourse on the organization’s original ambition to address the root causes of ill health and to guarantee the enforcement of health as a fundamental human right.
 Systematically, these words were not accompanied by deeds.
 Moreover, attempts to provide an articulated and visual definition of health were never seriously pursued by the organization.

-Second, by 1954, the organization had fully embraced the ideology and rhetoric of the vicious circle of `poverty-breeds-sickness-and–increases poverty’ and of its alter-ego: health is wealth, which overshadowed the idea of health as a fundamental right.
-Technical assistance was shaped by many of the same assumptions underlying modernization theories that international health experts shared with economists, demographers and sociologists.
-These experts linked poverty and underdevelopment with pre-rational, superstitious modes of thought – and believed the transition to rationality would accompany the process of urbanization, industrialization and the diffusion of education.
+Second, by 1954, the organization had fully embraced the ideology and rhetoric of the vicious circle of “poverty-breeds-sickness-and-increases poverty” and of its alter ego, health is wealth, which overshadowed the idea of health as a fundamental right.
+Technical assistance was shaped by many of the same assumptions underlying modernization theories that international health experts shared with economists, demographers, and sociologists.
+These experts linked poverty and underdevelopment with pre-rational, superstitious modes of thought and believed the transition to rationality would accompany the process of urbanization, industrialization, and the diffusion of education (Figure 9.4).

 Fig. 9.4 Here